-- The site is a phishing site when the Levenshtein distance [17] between "PrimaryDomain", "SubDomain", "PathDomain" and the result of GOOGLE search engine spelling suggestion is less than 4. - The PageRank value varies from -1 to 10.
-The site is a phishing site when PageRank value is low. - The site is a phishing site when the AlexaRank value is greater than 300,000. - The site is a phishing site when the AlexaReputation value is less 30.
+• The site is phishing site when the Levenshtein distance [17] between "PrimaryDomain", "SubDomain", "PathDomain" and the result of GOOGLE search engine spelling suggestion less than 4.

+- The PageRank value varies from -1 to 10.
+The site is phishing site when PageRank value is low. - The site is phishing site when the AlexaRank value is greater than 300,000. - The site is phishing site when the AlexaReputation value less than 30.